camunda/camunda-engine-unittest/README.md

 If you use eclipse you can simply import the project by selecting `File / Import |-> Existing Maven Projects.

 [assert]: https://github.com/camunda/camunda-bpm-assert

+## License
+The source files in this repository are made available under the [Apache License Version 2.0](./LICENSE).